Disorder-induced proximate quantum spin ice phase in Pr2Sn2O7: Methods

-Single crystals of \pso~ were grown \textit{via} a flux method with a 1:1.2 mass ratio of dried Na$_2$B$_4$O$_7$:NaF as the flux.
-This was mixed with Pr$_6$O$_{11}$, SnO$_2$, and SnO to yield a nominal 1:5 mass ratio of Pr$_2$Sn$_2$O$_7$ to flux.
-The mixture was ground and loaded into a 20~mL platinum crucible with a lightly fitting platinum lid, heated to 1000\degree C at 200\degree C/hr, soaked for 6 hours, and cooled to 500\degree C at 1–1.5\degree C/hr.
+Single crystals of \pso\ were grown via a flux method using a 1:1.2 mass ratio of dried Na$_2$B$_4$O$_7$:NaF as the flux.
+This mixture was combined with Pr$_6$O$_{11}$, SnO$_2$, and SnO to yield a nominal 1:5 mass ratio of Pr$_2$Sn$_2$O$_7$ to flux.
+The resulting mixture was thoroughly ground and loaded into a 20~mL platinum crucible with a loosely fitting platinum lid, heated to $1000^\circ$C at $200^\circ$C/h, held for 6~h, and then cooled to $500^\circ$C at $1$–$1.5^\circ$C/h.
 Approximately 50\% of the flux mass was lost due to volatilization.
-Residual flux was removed by dissolving in boiling water.
-The resulting crystals are well-faceted dark red octahedra, typically 1–20~mg in mass and millimeter-sized.
-A single-crystal specimen with a mass of approximately 1~mg was used for heat capacity and a.c. susceptibility measurements using a Quantum Design 9~T Dynacool Physical Property Measurement System (PPMS), covering both the conventional $^4$He and dilution refrigerator (DR) temperature ranges.
-For single-crystal neutron scattering experiments, a total of 175 single-crystal pieces were co-aligned with the $(HHL)$ scattering plane oriented horizontally, yielding a combined mass of approximately 1.27~g and a mosaicity of $\sim 5^\circ$ full width at half maximum (FWHM).
-Additional details about the samples are provided in Appendix~\ref{APP:sample} and Fig.~\ref{fig:SIFig1}.

-Magnetic diffuse scattering measurements were performed on the wide-angle single-crystal diffractometer WAND$^2$ of the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL), using unpolarized neutrons with an incident wavelength of $\lambda = 1.5~\text{\AA}$.
-Two primary data sets were collected at $T = 0.3$~K and $T = 1$~K, with background subtracted using high-temperature measurements taken at $T = 10$~K and $T = 20$~K, respectively.
-The use of two distinct background data sets compensates for a minor unintended change in background conditions during the experiment.
-We note that for $T \geq 10$~K, no observable spin-ice correlations are expected to form in reciprocal space (see Fig.~\ref{fig:Fig3}(ii)).

-Inelastic neutron scattering measurements were performed on the Cold Neutron Chopper Spectrometer (CNCS) at the Spallation Neutron Source (SNS), ORNL.
-Data were collected at three temperatures: $T = 0.05$~K, $T = 0.5$~K, and $T = 10$~K. For each temperature, measurements were carried out using two incident neutron energies, $E_i = 0.99$~meV and $E_i = 3.32$~meV, both using the high-flux chopper configurations.
-These settings provided energy resolutions of approximately 0.02~meV and 0.1~meV at the elastic line, respectively.
-For both the WAND$^2$ and CNCS experiments, the sample was rotated about the vertical $[1\bar{1}0]$ axis over a total range of $180^\circ$, using step sizes of $0.1^\circ$ and $1^\circ$, respectively.
-The data were reduced and processed using the Mantid software suite~\cite{Arnold_2014_Mantid}.

-To assess the nature and extent of structural disorder in our sample, powder neutron-diffraction measurements were performed on the Nanoscale-Ordered Materials Diffractometer (NOMAD) at SNS, ORNL.
-Data were collected from crushed single-crystal specimens with a total mass of $\sim$0.5~g at $T = 100$~K and $T = 300$~K. Rietveld refinements of the diffraction patterns and pair-distribution function (PDF) analysis were carried out using the TOPAS ~\cite{Coelho2018TOPAS} and PDFgui~\cite{farrow2007pdffit2} software packages, respectively.
+Residual flux was removed by dissolution in boiling water.
+The resulting crystals are well-faceted, dark-red octahedra, typically $1$–$20$~mg in mass and millimeter-sized.